chaudron/ovs_perf/README.md

-  --dut-vm-user root \                 # VM login user name --dut-vm-password root \             # VM login user password --dut-vm-nic-queues=2 \              # Number of rx/tx queues to use on the VM --physical-interface dpdk0 \         # OVS Physical interface, i.e. connected to T-Rex
+  --dut-vm-user root \                 # VM login user name --dut-vm-password root \             # VM login user password --dut-vm-nic-queues=2 \              # Number of rx/tx queues to use on the VM --physical-interface dpdk0 \         # OVS Physical interface, i.e. connected to TRex
   --physical-speed=10 \                # Speed of the physical interface, for DPDK we can not detect it reliably --virtual-interface vhost0 \         # OVS Virtual interface, i.e. connected to the VM --dut-vm-nic-pci=0000:00:02.0 \      # PCI address of the interface in the VM